• Home

 3 Key Things to Know About Pelvic Health

 Pelvic health for women is a relatively new concept that very few women have knowledge about.
 It’s the idea that women need to maintain good health of their reproductive and urinary tracts during our entire lifetime.
-It’s a weighty task given that, in a study conducted by Summer’s Eve, as many as 70% of women cannot identify the 6 major parts of theurown reproductive anatomy ovaries, fallopian tubes, cervix, vagina, vulva, labia) while 70% could identify the male anatomy (penis, foreskin, testes).
-WIth so little knowledge about this concept, how can a woman support her pelvic health as she ages?
+It’s a weighty task given that, in a study conducted by Summer’s Eve, as many as 70% of women cannot identify the 6 major parts of their own reproductive anatomy ovaries, fallopian tubes, cervix, vagina, vulva, labia) while 70% could identify the male anatomy (penis, foreskin, testes).
+With so little knowledge about this concept, how can a woman support her pelvic health as she ages?
 Every woman should know these three concepts.

 1. Having a strong pelvic floor is key to women’s health as she ages